 1. Each welder chiller has a built-in stainless steel water tank and a high-pressure water pump.

 2. The nonferrous water circuit construction of the welder chiller ensures the circulation of water is clean without any dust.

-3. There is a PID temperature controller along with our welder chiller can precisely control the water cooling temperature range from 5℃ to 25℃ with temperature stability at ±0.5℃ to±2℃
+3. There is a PID temperature controller along with our welder chiller that can precisely control the water cooling temperature range from 5℃ to 25℃ with temperature stability at ±0.5℃ to±2℃

-4. Each welder chiller fully charged with R407c ozone-friendly refrigerant before delivery to your hand.
+4. Each welder chiller is fully charged with R407c ozone-friendly refrigerant before delivery to your hand.
 This means our welder chiller is all ready to use once you received it.

 5. All welder chillers have full protection devices to make sure our welder chiller can provide constant cooling water for your welding machine.

 A high-quality welder chiller is your best refrigeration machine for your welding machine.

 If you are interested in buying a high-quality welder chiller?

 If you want to use a welder chiller to properly cool your welding machine?